(Above: Ahmad Alaadeen plays for Charlie Parker at a 2008 graveside memorial service.)

 The scene is quite different, but the boy, now 62 years old, has not changed.
 The passion for discovering new music still burns within.

-Taking the show’s title from a song on Van Morrison’s “Astral Weeks” album, “Cypress Avenue” has become one of KCUR’s highest-rated local shows.
+Taking the show’s title from a song on Van Morrison’s “Astral Weeks” album, “Cyprus Avenue” has become one of KCUR’s highest-rated local shows.

 Shapiro has found freedom on the airwaves.
 Unrestricted by playlists generated by demographic studies and corporate interests, Shapiro plays the music that excites him in hopes of engaging his audience.